 “This will be such a valuable experience for all students involved.
 We are very very grateful and appreciative that they can be offered this exceptional opportunity.”

-This project was supported by the Fonds pour l’Équipement Touristique de la Région Lausannoise (FERL), the Link and Film Foundation, the Rudolf Nureyev Foundation, the Friends of the Prix de Lausanne and Dance West.
+This project was supported by the Fonds pour l’Équipement Touristique de la Région Lausannoise (FERL), an anonymous donor, the Rudolf Nureyev Foundation, the Friends of the Prix de Lausanne and Dance West.

 “Developing a clear concept and inspiring 25 international students to create a unique work for the Prix de Lausanne in 9 days is huge challenge for me as a choreographer.
 There seems to be so much division in our world and it is wonderful to be given the opportunity to unite students from different partner schools to work together on a new creation.
 I’m very excited to be part of the Prix once more and look forward to the experience.”